Loading...

 Physical Activity

-Engage in light physical activity after meals, like a short walk, to help lower blood sugar levels naturally by increasing insulin sensitivity.
+Engage in light physical activities such as a short walk after meals to help lower blood sugar levels.

 Mindful Eating